-Stephanie is an English teacher in New York and we met with her to discuss how she uses Phonic Books in her classroom.
+Stephanie is a reading specialist in New York and we met with her to discuss how she uses Phonic Books in her classroom.
 Stephanie works with children who need reading intervention with students in Kindergarten through to second grade.

 Stephanie has been using Phonic Books for over five years and Magic Belt was the first series she discovered.
 “I started with the Magic Belt series and my students loved it.
 They just loved it so, after that, whenever I got my budget for the year, I bought more [Phonic Books].”